cloudhealthkinnect/angular-chosen/README.md

 The `ch-type-ahead-value` attribute binds `bindingVariable` to the text being typed by the user on the Chosen input box.

-The expression in `ch-tyep-ahead-keyup` is executed for every keystroke done by the user in the Chosen input box.
+The expression in `ch-type-ahead-keyup` is executed for every keystroke done by the user in the Chosen input box.
 This allows you to do a query on your API while the user is typing the query.